tedhchen/multilayer.ergm/README.md

 ## Updates

+Version 0.2.2 has been released.
+This version improves performance and updates dependencies with `statnet` packages.

 Version 0.2.1 has been released.
 This version adds the ability to specify `attr` for the `duplexdyad` multilayer term.